The Tacx Neo Smart direct drive trainer is one of most sophisticated available, though it is one of the most expensive and has a very large footprint

 The Tacx Neo was a few years ago the best smart turbo trainer you could buy.
 It came with ‘the best turbo trainer money can buy’ price tag too.
 However, the likes of Wahoo, CycleOps and Elite now produce some decent competition for it for less money – all direct-drive, smart turbos too.

 Direct-drive turbos currently offer the most realistic road feel compared to wheel-on trainers.
 The downside, however, is that they are generally more expensive, mainly for being ‘smart’ trainers offering power readings and being controllable by programs like Zwift.

 Included with the Tacx Neo is a front riser block, power socket and transformer, Edco lockrings and a quick release skewer.
-Tacx’s website has a list of compatible bikes if you are wondering, and the latest model will fit disc-brake bikes.
+Tacx’s website has a list of compatible bikes if you are wondering.

 A nice feature of the Tacx Neo is you can use it when it’s not plugged in.
 Pedal for a few seconds and it turns itself on using a dynamo, albeit with reduced functionality, something which makes it very useful for taking to races and warming up on.
 By comparison, the Kickr has to be plugged in for use.